containernet/containernet/README.md

 ### Support

-If you have any questions, please use GitHub's [issue system](https://github.com/containernet/containernet/issues) or to get in touch.
+If you have any questions, please use GitHub's [issue system](https://github.com/containernet/containernet/issues).

 ### Contribute

 Your contributions are very welcome!
 Please fork the GitHub repository and create a pull request.
-We use [Travis-CI](https://travis-ci.org/containernet/containernet) to automatically test new commits.

 ### Lead developer